damianchojnacki/fleet-tracker-api/README.md

 Please refer to official Laravel documentation for more information about [Sail](https://laravel.com/docs/10.x/sail).

+### Admin panel

+Admin panel is available on `/admin`.
+- Default email - `admin@example.com`
+- Default password - `password`

 ### Documentation

 Documentation is available on `/docs`.

 API Documentation is available on `/docs/api`.

+> On non-local environments documentation is accessible only for admin users.

 #### Generating documentation